JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 We have four possible combinations of the input arguments:

 1. 3D array and one index,
-2. 3D array and mutliple indices,
+2. 3D array and multiple indices,
 3. 4D array and one index,
-4. 4D array and mutliple indices.
+4. 4D array and multiple indices.

 It means that we should define a method for each combination of the input arguments.
-It can be done in the following way
+It can be done in the following way.

 ```julia
 image(x::AbstractArray{T,3}, inds) where {T} = [image(selectdim(x, 3, i)) for i in inds]